Our Board

 Jennifer Arreola-Soria (she/her/ella) is a first-generation Mexican-American pursuing her Associate of Arts degree in History at the Community College of Denver and will be transferring to Metropolitan State University of Denver to finish her Bachelor’s degree in Spring of 2024.
 She first joined COLOR as a LIPS participant in 2020.
 After her time as a LIPS participant, Jennifer joined the canvassing team to defend abortion access in Colorado.
 She then applied for the Youth of COLOR Fellowship as an Organizing Fellow in 2021 and carved her space in the organization.
 Her time as a youth advocate in High School and recent work with COLOR has now brought her full circle to this staff position.
 Jennifer’s passion for Reproductive Justice stems from the strong women in her life who taught her to always speak up for what she believes in, and that with hard work – great things can happen.
 Jennifer enjoys traveling, talking endlessly about history and its funny way of repeating itself, and spending time with friends, family, and her two dogs Loki and Yoda.

-Nicole Guzman (she/her/ella) is a storyteller with a passion for sharing the stories of the Latinx community in Denver, Colorado.
+Nicole Guzman (she/her/ella) is a storyteller with a passion for sharing the stories of the Latine community in Denver, Colorado.
 She attended The School of The New York Times, where she wrote her first story on how multimedia hypersexualization of Latina women impacted Latina youth in Denver.
 Since then, her interest in representing and sharing the stories of her community grew into a passion.

 Nicole attended the University of Denver having received her Bachelor’s of Arts in Journalism Studies and Critical Race and Ethnic Studies.
 She has reported on pressing issues impacting the Latinx community including mental health, substance misuse, and immigration.
 She is the former Creative Leader for a non-profit in Denver working with youth to share the stories of their community in Westwood.
 She worked closely with youth and government agencies to provide resources and solutions to issues in their communities from creating gun violence prevention campaigns to conducting youth forums for mental health awareness.
-Today, she assists in creating media content and running social media campaigns for COLOR, bringing attention to the efforts and values of COLOR’s mission to advance reproductive justice for everyone.
+Today, she creates media content and runs social media campaigns for COLOR, bringing attention to the efforts and values of COLOR’s mission to advance reproductive justice for everyone.

 Aside from her professional career, she is a dog mom of one to a Siberian husky named Zoey, loves to hike and visit the mountains, values time with her friends and family, and considers herself a boba enthusiast.